leios/Fable.jl/docs/src/examples/swirled_square.md

 ```

+In this case, each row of the array will define the color of a different quadrant of the square.
 Now we can define our fractal executable...

 ```
 H = Fae.define_rectangle(pos, rotation, scale_x, scale_y, colors; AT = AT)
 ```

-Here, `AT` can be either an `Array` or `CuArray` depending whether you would like to run the code on the CPU or GPU.
+Here, `AT` can be either an `Array` or `CuArray` depending whether you would like to run the code on the CPU or (CUDA) GPU.
 `num_particles` and `num_iterations` are the number of points we are solving with for the chaos game and the number of iterations for each point.
+The higher these numbers are, the better resolved our final image will be.
 Notationally, we are using the variable `H` to designate a Hutchinson operator, which is the mathematical name for a function set.

-Finally, we solve the function system with
+Finally, we solve the function system with the `fractal_flame(...)` function and write it to an image:

 ```
     pix = Fae.fractal_flame(H, num_particles, num_iterations,